4 Surprising Ways La Jolla Inspired Dr. Seuss

 The “Truffula Trees”

 Geisel was notoriously upset about the billboards and construction that threatened his tranquil community of La Jolla.
-He was incredibly environmentally conscious and concerned about the earth as a whole; he wanted manufacturers, businesses, and individuals to take responsibility for their actions and how each of us impact the world.
-The Lorax, published in 1971, weaves a familiar tale of just that: a good thing gone wrong.
+He was incredibly environmentally conscious and concerned about the earth as a whole; this was evident in his multiple political cartoons and subtle messages within his literature.
+The Lorax, a Dr Seuss book published in 1971, weaves a familiar tale of just that: a good thing gone wrong.
 The irresponsible, ambitious Once-ler builds a huge, thriving business at the expense of Truffula trees and the creatures who depend on them.

 Though much of the scenery in La Jolla is reminiscent of Seussian-style illustration, the trees in The Lorax are particularly notable.
 They belong to the fictional Truffula species in the book, but the real-life inspiration is called the Monterey Cypress and unique to the California coast.
 Although they aren’t numerous, some have been dated at two thousand years old!
 A lone Cypress can still be spotted at Ellen Browning Scripps Park – ask any local La Jollan where the “Lorax Tree” is, and they’ll surely point you there.
 Geisel could actually see that exact tree from his mountaintop home.